15-day trial

-The day is coming to an end, the lights are dimming, people are making their way home.
-You arrive home after spending the whole day working or studying and, in the best case, training.
+The day is coming to an end, the lights are going down, people are heading home.
+You arrive home after spending the whole day at work or studying and, in the best case, training.

 You take a good shower and… wow, I’m so hungry!!!